 Boosting the odds

-“Infertility treatments will differ depending on what is affecting the couple’s ability to conceive,” says Rebecca Flyckt, MD, a fertility specialist at Cleveland Clinic.
+“Infertility treatments will differ depending on what is affecting the couple’s ability to conceive,” says fertility specialist Rebecca Flyckt, MD.
 “The most common diagnosis that we see is unexplained infertility.
 Generally, with this one, we’ll recommend starting with an oral fertility medication in combination with an intrauterine insemination (IUI) procedure.”

 Some fertility drugs encourage “superovulation,” stimulating the ovaries to produce more than one mature follicle (this is what develops into the egg) during each cycle.
 The release of multiple eggs increases the likelihood of getting pregnant.